PEXANE2/azure-docs.tr-tr/articles/hdinsight/kafka/apache-kafka-connect-vpn-gateway.md

     $hdiType = "Kafka"
     ```

-4. Sanal ağ ve Azure kaynak grubu oluşturmak için aşağıdaki kodu kullanın:
+4. Azure Kaynak grubu ve sanal ağını oluşturmak için aşağıdaki kodu kullanın:

     ```powershell
     # Create the resource group that contains everything